Can you be a good parent even if you had a broken childhood?

 How do you parent when you don’t have a parenting role model?

 I went to therapy starting in my early twenties and have gone off and on since then.
 That helped me work out lots of my own issues.
-When you’ve had an “unusual” childhood, you have to be cognizant of all those lies you were told as a child.
-You need to figure out your own inner crap lest you unknowingly foist it off on your children.
+When you’ve had an “unusual” childhood, you need to figure out your own inner crap lest you unknowingly foist it off on your children.

 I’ve taken parenting classes that helped me figure out some parenting best practices, and I’ve read parenting books too to help me have a vocabulary to work with, a road map to follow.

 I ask mothers who seem to have happy, well-adjusted children how they manage situations.
 (If you are a parent and I’m questioning you, just know it’s ’cause I’m doing my research.)

 What Would RoRo Do?

 Thank God for my grandmother who raised me for much of my life.
 When I’m not sure, I usually think to myself, “What would RoRo do?”
 How would she help with homework?
 How did she handle teen attitude?
 Channeling my unflappable grandmother usually works well.

 Many times I do exactly the opposite of what my mother did for me as a child.
 With my history, that’s usually the right direction, and probably the best idea for anyone coming from a broken childhood.